bharath-123/blockchain-oracle-rollup/README.md

 ## Notes

-I wanted to use SSE based beacon APIs on eth(https://ethereum.github.io/beacon-APIs/#/Events/eventstream).
+1. I wanted to use SSE based beacon APIs on eth(https://ethereum.github.io/beacon-APIs/#/Events/eventstream).
 But i think this is not enabled on all nodes.
 Need to investigate it but not a priority.
 We are currently polling an API to get the latest finalized block.
+2. This technically is not a decentralized oracle.
+A decentralized oracle requires multiple non-colluding parties to send data to the rollup.
+We have technically used astria to get a decently decentralized settlement/availability and sequencing layer.